 Examples of Major Life Activities:

-Caring for oneself, communicating, bending, breathing, doing tasks with one’s hands, eating, focusing, hearing, learning, lifting, reading, seeing, sleeping, speaking, standing, thinking, walking, working.
+Caring for oneself, communicating, bending, breathing, doing tasks with one’s hands, eating, focusing, hearing, learning, lifting, major bodily functions, reading, seeing, sleeping, speaking, standing, thinking, walking, working.

 Does your child have an impairment that substantially limits them in any of the life activities listed above?
 If so, your child may qualify for accommodations under Section 504.